The Elephant Parade: a Story of Art, Culture and Conservation

 The Parade in Bangkok

 It was late in 2015 the elephants came to Thailand and to the capital city of Bangkok.
 88 models were created.
-The first stop was the luxury shopping mall of Siam Paragon where the elephants went on display between 1st December and 20th December.
+The first stop was the luxury shopping mall of Siam Paragon where the elephants went on display between the 1st and 20th December.
 Then the Parade moved on to the night market and entertainment centre of Asiatique for another month.
 And then on 18th of January the show arrived in the leafy green Lumpini Park in East Bangkok for ten more days.
 It was here in Lumpini Park that the author came across the elephants on 26th January 2016.
 I had not been aware of their presence in Bangkok, so it was pure coincidence that I was visiting the park on that day.

 As soon as I entered I saw a line of elephants along one of the main pathways - almost literally a parade led by the 'Royal Elephant Gold' statue depicted earlier.
 Another collection of statues was to be found a short distance away.
 At the time I knew very little about the exhibits, but the sight of all these elephant sculptures certainly kindled an interest.

-Only a fraction of the 88 sculptures were on display in Lumpini Park, and some of the most extraordinary designs - notably some of the less conventionally posed elephants were not seen.
+Only a fraction of the 88 sculptures were on display in Lumpini Park, and several of the most extraordinary designs - notably some of the less conventionally posed elephants were not seen.
 These included the very original 'Sharkaphant' and 'Sheepafant' (shark and woolly sheep / elephant hybrid models) and even one which looked like the iconic Bangkok three-wheeler taxi, the 'Tuk-tuk'.
 Still, more than enough were on show to make it a worthwhile exhibit.
 As is typical of the Elephant Parade, most of the artists involved were local individuals or local art studio groups, and therefore many of the elephants - like 'Tuk-tuk' - carried a distinctly Bangkokian flavour, with the depiction of local scenes, Buddhist iconography, and such like.

 'Little Jaidee' - by Pinyada Ratanasungk